Winstein--15

 The JWs leaders' and Jewish ideas on degree of blood removal are basically a

-difference in emphasis of language, to see removal as a generalization or abso-
+to see removal as a generalization or abso-

 lute, with neither one being perfect.